About the programme

 You can work both in laboratories and with data analysis, and your thesis may relate to your supervisor’s research or can be prepared in collaboration with other research institutions or relevant companies.

 Recently completed projects have, for example, been done in collaboration with Novo Nordisk, Chr.
 Hansen, and Oxford University.
-These projects have studied the significance of genes for diabetes or obesity or the use of plants and microorganisms to produce drugs and other therapeutic products.
+These projects have studied the significance of genes for diabetes or obesity, or the use of plants and microorganisms to produce drugs and other therapeutic products.

 Other examples of thesis subjects include: